Which Language Is Richest In Words?

 Contact Us

-This article was originally published March 7, 2018; it has been updated for freshness and readability.
+This article was updated on October 13, 2025.
+It was originally published March 7, 2018.
+We update it periodically for freshness and readability.

 Sources: